falkolab/Ti.SVGProduct/README.md

 	    }
     };

-For more complex example see `example.js`
+For more complex examples see `example.js`.

-Add foloving code to `app/alloy.js`:
+Add following code to `app/alloy.js`:

     var svgProductConfig = require('svgProductConfig');
-    Alloy.Globals.SVGProducts = require('SVGProduct').getProducts(svgProductConfig, true /*forceCache*/);
+    Alloy.Globals.SVGProducts = require('SVGProduct').getProducts(
+        svgProductConfig, true /*forceCache*/
+        );

-Second argument makes caching imideately.
-Leave it blank or set to `false` if you need caching in place when it needed.
+Second argument makes caching immediately.
+Leave it blank or set to `false` if you need to cache in place when it needed.

 Now you can use it in `index.tss` for example: